RichKMLS/Random-Number-3D-Wheel-in-Excel/README.md

 # Random-Number-3D-Wheel-in-Excel :green_book:
 This project demonstrates the creative use of VBA to animate 3D shapes in Excel.
-I created a 3D wheel with 12 segments, labeled 1 through 12.
-The wheel spins randomly and stops at a selected number, which flashes green to indicate the winner.
-The duration and intensity of the spinning are determined by a random number generator, adding suspense and excitement to the animation.
-This project showcases my skills and innovation in using Excel beyond its conventional functions.
+I created a 3D wheel with 12 segments; the wheel spins and slows down to randomly stop at a selected segment, which flashes green to indicate the winner.
+The spinning duration varies each spin, adding suspense and excitement to the animation.
+This project showcases my skills and creativity in using Excel beyond its conventional functions.

 ![theamazingspinningwheel](https://user-images.githubusercontent.com/105183376/172466157-d9ce2d85-3eac-4029-b77e-136451a1179c.png)